coolinmc6/enigma-mixins-tutorial/readme.md

 }).open().then(global => global.openDoc(config.appId));
 ```

 Now, in your index.js file, simply call your mixin by doing: `app.myMixin()`.
-If you check your console, you'll same the console.log message we entered; you've just completed your first mixin!
+If you check your console, you'll see the console.log message we entered; you've just completed your first mixin!

+I want to quickly summarize the mixin object before we move on (here are the [docs](https://github.com/qlik-oss/enigma.js/blob/master/docs/api.md#mixins)).
+Mixin objects should have a types property to indicate which Qlik Objects (e.g. Doc, GenericObject, GenericBookmark, etc.) you are modifying.
+For this first mixin, we'll be modifying the Doc class.
+Next is the `init(args)` method which runs some code when you initialize your mixin.
+Lastly there are two properties: "extend" and "override".
+As their names suggest, "extend" will add methods to the Qlik Object while "override" will overwrite the existing Qlik Object methods.
+This tutorial will mainly focus on extending the functionality of Qlik Objects.

 ## Using Qlik Objects in Mixins

-Now that we've created our first mixin with a single method that extends our doc object, let's step it up and write a method to get hypercube data.
-The point of this method is to do all that Qlik JSON API stuff for us.
+Now that we've created our first mixin with a single method that extends our Doc object, let's step it up and write a method to get hypercube data.
+The point of this method is to do all that Qlik QIX Engine stuff for us.

-We know that we want this method to be on the doc class so in our code, we can write the method below our `myMixin()` code like so:
+We know that we want this method to be on the Doc class so in our code, we can just write the method below our `myMixin()` code like so:

 ```js
 // mixins.js